 Corporate responsibility is a fundamental element of each of the six strategic imperatives that inform BCE's policies, decisions and actions.
-Our focus is on creating a more sustainable future by embedding it directly into our six strategic imperatives.
-As one of Canada's largest companies, we are driven to continually improve our impact and our contribution to society with our network deployments, investments in mental health initiatives, environmental sustainability and engaged workplace.
+As one of Canada's largest companies, we are driven to continually improve our impact and our contribution to society with our network deployments, investments in mental health initiatives, environmental sustainability and an engaged workplace.
 This approach also supports our purpose to advance how Canadians connect with each other and the world.

 Our corporate responsibility approach is informed by a set of guiding principles that support our corporate strategy and policies throughout the organization.
-Through stakeholder engagement and our own internal processes, we monitor ESG issues and opportunities and set objectives
+Through our own internal processes along with stakeholder feedback, we have prioritized, and set clear objectives to address, ESG issues and opportunities, seeking to enhance sustainability across BCE.
+We constantly measure and report on our progress.
+Through these actions, we strive to drive environmental leadership, achieve a diverse and inclusive workplace, lead data governance, and protect and build stronger, healthier communities.